Analysis | Why a Money-Laundering Case Hits Denmark Close to Home

 3. Have bank executives been held to account?

-Not yet, but Chief Executive Officer Thomas Borgen and Chairman Ole Andersen could still be replaced.
-Analysts estimate Borgen’s chances of finishing out the year at 33 percent.
-While ousting either man might clear the air, that also would be a blow to the bank.
-Under their leadership, Danske has reported record profits.
+Chief Executive Officer Thomas Borgen is to leave the company as soon as a replacement is found.
+Analysts had estimate Borgen’s chances of finishing out the year at 33 percent.
+Danske has reported record profits under the leadership of Borgen and Chairman Ole Andersen.

 4. How is the bank responding?